-An event is logged in the audit trail when an entity is deleted (chapter 3.3.7.11 Deleting).
+An event is logged in the audit trail when an entity is deleted.
+For more information see chapter Deleting.
 Required information about the reason for the deletion is entered in both the specific attribute for this purpose and in the audit trail.